 Before you do, we have included a quick FAQ below.
 It details some of the most common questions that Michigan medical marijuana patients have.

 How Long Does It Take To Get A Medical Marijuana Card In Michigan?

 The entire process of obtaining your medical marijuana card can take longer than you might have thought.
 First, you need to be seen by your doctor and fill out an application for a medical marijuana card.
 Once you send in your application, it needs to be approved by the Michigan Medical Marijuana Program.

 After your application has been approved, it could take anywhere from four to six weeks to receive your medical marijuana card in the mail.
-You don’t have to wait to have marijuana in your possession, though.
-As long as you are following the limits for how much you can possess and grow, you are well within your rights.
+You don’t have to wait to have marijuana in your possession though.
+As long as you are following the limits of how much you can possess and grow, you are well within your rights.

 “Are you an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance?”

 Under federal law, marijuana is still a Schedule I controlled substance.
 But you only need to answer this question if you purchase your firearm from a federal firearms dealer.
 Under Michigan law, however, having a medical marijuana card does not prevent you from exercising your Second Amendment right.